What Are Key Leadership Qualities You Can Emulate Today?

 John is a successful businessman, but is having trouble finding his footing in his new role.
 Unlike his previous position, he is now the manager of a large department, where his employees are constantly coming to him for direction and advice.

 Though he is knowledgeable about his industry and enthusiastic about his chance to lead his team in an exciting new direction, he is struggling to convey his mission and goals in a way that his employees can connect with.
-Instead of feeling confident, every day he believes his employees are losing faith in his leadership abilities – a fact that makes him increasingly nervous.
+Instead of feeling confident, every day he believes his employees are losing faith in his leadership qualities – a fact that makes him increasingly nervous.

 John’s experience is not unique in the business world.
 Maybe you have been promoted, only to instantaneously feel unsure of yourself in your new leadership role.
 Perhaps you have held your position for years, but are seeking out help to improve your leadership style.